margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They sit like a blanket covering the sky, and looking like puff, they sit in the sky for a divinely childlike adventure.
 The clouds.
 They hold the water and the mist.
-And when there is a lot of water, they become thunderheads.
+When there is a lot of water, they become thunderheads.
 The clouds.
 They are so beautiful in the sky.
 People imagine different things about them and how they support our ecosystem.